KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 For the second year in a row, Foxley Talent spearheaded a Django Social event at [Ponysaurus Brewing Company](https://www.ponysaurusbrewing.com/).
 Thank you to REVSYS for sponsoring as well.

 A sign of a fantastic event: it was over before I knew it.
-I had the chance to catch up with "old" friends and meet new ones.
+I had the chance to catch up with old friends and meet new ones.

 Djangonauts at Ponysaurus
 ![](djangocon-us-2024-recap-images/django-social.jpg)